golang-ui/nuklear/README.md

 <img src="https://cl.ly/311k1R011T1K/nk-arch.png" alt="nuklear golang architecture" width="400"/>

 Your Go application runs a loop where it handles input from the platform and manages the rendering backend.
 It uses Nuklear API bindings (the `nk` package) to run UI commands for layout and event handling.
-Nuklear maintains a draw command list that is consumed by one of the rednering backends so the UI is displayed.
+Nuklear maintains a draw command list that is consumed by one of the rendering backends so the UI is displayed.
 In this case, a C program is being a middleman that does all the UI heavylifting for us, so we can focus on the application logic, event handling and drawing backends in Go.

 ### Installation of nk